juliengan/Drone-simulation/Peaceland - questions.md

 - Peaceland require a real-time computation of the data retrieved.
 Besides, the amount is high (if big data framework was taken, it wasn’t Spark) but not enough to use batch processing and hence is not the most efficient way to process data.
 - Big data framework taken : here, Spark is the best choice, maybe the team chosed HDFS instead.
+They did not consider all the technical and functional parts.

+They could not identify all the variables necessary for the efficient computation.
+Also the team of the POC was composed only by data scientists when data engineers were also required.